 - a.
-A cube with side length 1 unit, called a "unit cube," is said to have "one cubic unit" of volume and can be used to measure volume. - b.
-A solid figure that can be packed without gaps or overlaps using n unit cubes is said to have a volume of n cubic units.
+Recognize that a cube with side length 1 unit, called a "unit cube," is said to have "one cubic unit" of volume and can be used to measure volume. - b.
+Recognize that a solid figure that can be packed without gaps or overlaps using n unit cubes is said to have a volume of n cubic units.